WHY VISIT KYRGYZSTAN

-Following a list of typical festival and celebrations of Kyrgyzstan.
+Following a list of typical festivals and celebrations of Kyrgyzstan.

 - Horse Games Festival: The Horse Games Festival takes place on two separate dates, on 19 July and 23 August in the village of Kyzyl Oi.
 The event features horse games, but the most famous of all is undoubtedly Kyz Kuumai, literally ‘chasing the girl.’
 In this game, a man and a woman in traditional garb ride horseback, with the man chasing the woman in order to secure her status as his bride.
 Tyiyn Engmei is another game that takes place only among male participants with the goal of snatching golden coins off of the ground while galloping at full speed.
 Another game called Er-Enish features two men on horseback who try to wrestle each other off of the horse’s back while covered in oil.
 In addition to the spectacle of the horse games, visitors will be able to watch a traditional folkloric show and sample Kyrgyz cuisine.

 - Nooruz: 21 March.
-Celebrated across Central Asia, the whole region welcomes springtime with song, dance and good food.
-In Kyrgyzstan, men and women have their own special dish.
-Sumalak is a sprouted wheat dish for women, while halim is a meaty porridge for men.
+Celebrated across Central Asia, the whole region welcomes springtime with song, dance, and good food.
+In Kyrgyzstan, men and women have their own special dishes.
+Sumalak is a sprouted wheat dish for women, while Halim is a meaty porridge for men.

 - Russian Orthodox Easter: An Orthodox celebration of the resurrection of Jesus.
 Eggs are hamstered by babooshkas days in advance to bake the special ‘kulich’ dish, and the midnight mass has a special atmosphere.

 - Tash Bashat carpet festival: June, Tash Bashat.
-Not important enough to make a huge detour, but if you are into carpets or just in the neighbourhood, some of the best examples of Kyrgyz shyrdak come from this region.
+Not important enough to make a huge detour, but if you are into carpets or just in the neighborhood, some of the best examples of Kyrgyz shark come from this region.

-- Summer festivals: In some places, shepherds, in conjunction with the local CBT group, organise events during summer for tourists and locals alike, all offering a mix of horse games, eagle hunting and traditional song and dance.
-The most important are the horse games festival in Kyzyl-Oi (end of July), the eagle hunting festival in Bokonbayevo (end of August) and the shepherds festival in Karkara valley, near Char Kuduk (end of August).
+- Summer festivals: In some places, shepherds, in conjunction with the local CBT group, organize events during summer for tourists and locals alike, all offering a mix of horse games, eagle hunting, and traditional song and dance.
+The most important is the horse games festival in Kyzyl-Oi (end of July), the eagle hunting festival in Bokonbayevo (end of August), and the shepherds festival in Karkara valley, near Char Kuduk (end of August).
 Contact CBT to find out exact dates and planning.